 I agreed with her assessment because something just seemed off kilter about this place.
 In fact, we couldn’t help but wonder whether this place would’ve been better off if it wasn’t so developed as it was.
 That stirred up some further discussion about the differences between a National Park and National Forest.

-, where we could sense that the protected areas felt like a whole other world compared to the farms and cultivated lands otherwise, Sedona just seemed like an overdeveloped version of Zion National Park.
+Like in Africa, where we could sense that the protected areas felt like a whole other world compared to the farms and cultivated lands otherwise, Sedona just seemed like an overdeveloped version of Zion National Park.
 And it was too bad because the red rock scenery here really seemed like there was a good thing going here.

 Even driving along Hwy 89A towards the Red Rock Loop, we could see all these homes and housing developments making this place look like a suburb that’s out of place in a place that nature should’ve been allowed to thrive.
 I joked to Julie that this is probably the influence of Republicans (this is John McCain’s state after all) running things where it’s all about money no matter what the consequences are.
 And it showed.